 If parents aren’t awarded partial physical custody of their child, they will be granted visitation instead.
 Most courts will determine a parent is entitled to “reasonable visitation,” which means the court will leave it up to the spouses to come up with a plan of parental visitation time.
 However, the parent with custodial rights will have more power and influence or what is considered “reasonable.”

 Talk to our skilled North Carolina visitation attorneys if your ex-spouse is being reluctant to allow you to visit your children.
-Krusch & Sellers, P.A. have over 65 years of combined experience working with many families on the most sensitive family law cases.
+Krusch Law, PLLC have over 41 years of combined experience working with many families on the most sensitive family law cases.
 Let us see what we can do for you.

 Contact us at (704) 343-8811 or fill out our online form to schedule a consultation with our attorneys today.